St Michael's Mount: Local government

-Until recent times, both the mount and the town of Marazion formed part of the parish of St Hilary.
+Until the 1890s, both the mount and the town of Marazion formed part of the parish of St Hilary.
 St Michael's Mount forms its own civil parish for local government purposes.
 Currently, this takes the form of a parish meeting as opposed to a parish council (that is, a yearly meeting of electors that does not elect councillors).
 Lord St Levan currently chairs the St Michael's Mount parish meeting.

 Geology

 The rock exposures around St Michael's Mount provide an opportunity to see many features of the geology of Cornwall in a single locality.
 The mount is made of the uppermost part of a granite intrusion into metamorphosed Devonian mudstones or pelites.
 The granite is itself mineralised with a well-developed sheeted greisen vein system.
 Due to its geology, the island's seaward side has been designated a Site of Special Scientific Interest since 1995.

 Granites

 There are two types of granite visible on the mount.
-Most of the intrusion is a tourmaline muscovite granite which is variably porphyritic.
-This is separated from a biotite muscovite granite by pegmatites.
+Most of the intrusion is a tourmaline muscovite granite which is variably porphyritic; this is separated from a biotite muscovite granite by pegmatites.